 The OHCHR Library has a searchable interface that allows refining of results by language, country, and geographic region, entity submitting the translation, and links to the Declaration translations page.
-To search by a country on a geographic region, select "Geography" in Advanced Search.
+To search by a country or a geographic region, select "geographic area" in the "any field" drop down menu in the Advanced Search.

 The Declaration is also available in two sign languages - English (UK) and Spanish (Caribbean).

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.